LawerenceLee/data-science-pipeline/README.md

 ## Authors / Contributing

 * **D.H.
 Kim** - *Initial Work* - [dhexonian](https://github.com/dhexonian)
-Ping me if you want to contribute to building a formal pipeline/guide to learn data science.

 ## License

 This project is free to distribute and utilize with good intent.
-If you feel you have benefited from the tutorials, please consider giving me feedback via my contacts below.

 ## Contact
 Please consider following me on Twitter @dhexonian and Medium @dhexonian.